-Important Dates for the Annernethie family
+Early History of the Annernethie family

 This web page shows only a small excerpt of our Annernethie research.
 Another 212 words (15 lines of text) covering the years 1162, 1189, 1196, 1296, 1399, 1465, 1560, 1680, 1740 and 1680 are included under the topic Early Annernethie History in all our PDF Extended History products and printed products wherever possible.

 Translation has done much to alter the appearance of many Scottish names.
 It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Annernethie has appeared Abernethy, Anernethie, Abernathy, Abernathie, Albirnyth, Abirnethie, Abernettie and many more.